incoherentsoftware/defect-process/docs/linux-setup.md

    - Copy the contents of `<steam game directory>/data/` into `<project root>/data/`
 1. From `<project root>` run `./defect-process`

-Heavy use of the the in-game dev console is needed to try out most things, due to the omitted code.
-See [docs/dev-console-reference.pdf](https://github.com/incoherentsoftware/defect-process/blob/main/docs/dev-console-reference.pdf) for what commands are available.
-It's recommended to play the game normally on Steam for a bit to get a feel for how it works.
+See [docs/dev-console-reference.pdf](https://github.com/incoherentsoftware/defect-process/blob/main/docs/dev-console-reference.pdf) for what dev console commands are available.